luciasalar/collect-tweets/Readme.md

 #Folders and Files

+collect_tweets.py: collect max (N = 3200) tweets from user timeline using api v1, lib: tweepy

+collect_tweets_api2.py: collect all tweets from each account using api v2.
+This is a scrappy script, you need to adjust the sleep time if the limit rate has been changed

+collect_comments.py: collect max (N = 500) replies from each tweet

 env: environment folders, keys, model parameters.
 These files are in local dir

 data: tweet

 # Retrieve timeline